tanvirrsajal/AI1_Assignment/README.md

   **The QLearningAgent.py** script encapsulates the Q-learning agent's logic.
 The QLearningAgent class maintains a Q-table to store Q-values for each state-action pair.
 It features methods for selecting actions using an epsilon-greedy strategy, updating the Q-table based on rewards and future Q-values, and deriving the optimal policy.
 The agent's learning rate, discount factor, and exploration rate are adjustable parameters.

 ### Plotter.py:
   **Plotter.py** focuses on visualization functions to aid in understanding the Q-learning agent's behavior.
-The module utilizes Matplotlib to create heatmaps for Q-values and policy grades, with functions like visualizeQValuesOnAxes and visualizePolicyGradeOnAxes.
-The updatePlots function dynamically updates plots during training, showcasing the progression of rewards, steps per episode, Q-values, and policy grades.
+The module utilizes Matplotlib to create heatmaps for Q-values and policy grades, with functions like visualizePath, visualizeQValuesOnAxes and visualizePolicyGradeOnAxes.
+The updatePlots function dynamically updates plots during training, showcasing the progression of rewards, steps per episode, Q-values, optimal path and policy grades.

 ### Globals.py:
   **Globals.py** serves as a simple utility file, declaring global variables rewards and stepsPerEpisode.
 These variables store cumulative rewards and steps per episode throughout the training process.
 By making them global, different parts of the project can easily access and update this shared data.